PBI Interactive Reports (Log-in required)

-Third Page: Three-year and six-year graduation rate for master's and doctoral programs, respectively, by college and degree type for AY2011-15 starting cohorts (master's) and AY2011-12 starting cohorts (doctoral).
+Second Page: Three-year and six-year graduation rate for master's and doctoral programs, respectively, by college and degree type for AY2011-15 starting cohorts (master's) and AY2011-12 starting cohorts (doctoral).
 Segmentation by student gender and ethnicity/race.

 Instructional Activity By College and Department Since Fall 2016

 Lists average class size and average class (section) load by term for instructional type faculty (i.e. tenured/tenure-track, non-tenure track, and others) since fall 2016.
 Includes regular lectures, labs, and discussion class sections--excluding individual instruction (e.g. thesis, dissertations, independent study, internships, etc.).